w3c/wcag3/guidelines/groups/user-control/adjustable-viewport.md

 ---
 children:
+  - orientation-minimum
+  - orientation-enhanced
-  - orientation-supported
+  - text-reflow
-  - text-reflow-supported
+  - layout-reflow
 ---

-Users can transform size and orientation of :term[content] presentation to make it viewable and usable.
+Users can adjust the size and orientation of the :term[viewport], adjust text size of :term[content], or zoom content without loss of legibility or functionality.